gramps-project/gramps-web-docs/docs/install_setup/users.md

 \* Note that the "Contributor" role is currently only partially supported; e.g., family objects cannot be added since they imply a modification of the underlying Gramps person objects of family members.
 It is recommended to use the other roles whenever possible.

+## Configuring who can use AI chat

+If you have [configured AI chat](chat.md), you will see an option here to choose which user groups are allowed to use the chat feature.

 ## Managing users

 There are two ways to manage users: